Kill Bill: Volume 1: Influences

-The Guardian wrote that Kill Bill's plot shares similarities with the 1973 Japanese film Lady Snowblood, in which a woman kills off the gang who murdered her family, and observed that like how Lady Snowblood used stills and illustration for "parts of the narrative that were too expensive to film", Kill Bill similarly used "Japanese-style animation to break up the narrative".
+The Guardian wrote that Kill Bill's plot shares similarities with the 1973 Japanese film Lady Snowblood, in which a woman kills off the gang who murdered her family, and observed that like how Lady Snowblood uses stills and illustration for "parts of the narrative that were too expensive to film", Kill Bill similarly uses "Japanese-style animation to break up the narrative".
 The plot also resembles the 1968 French film The Bride Wore Black, in which a bride seeks revenge on five gang members and strikes them off a list as she kills them.
+According to Tarantino, the animated sequence was inspired by the 2001 Indian film Aalavandhan.

 Release

-Theatrical release
+Theatrical

 Kill Bill: Volume 1 was released in theaters on October 10, 2003.
 It was the first Tarantino film in six years, following Jackie Brown in 1997.
 In the United States and Canada, Volume 1 was released in 3,102 theaters and grossed $22 million on its opening weekend.
 Paul Dergarabedian, president of Exhibitor Relations, said Volume 1's opening weekend gross was significant for a "very genre specific and very violent" film that in the United States was restricted to theatergoers 17 years old and up.
 It ranked first at the box office, beating School of Rock (in its second weekend) and Intolerable Cruelty (in its first).
 Volume 1 had the widest theatrical release and highest-grossing opening weekend of a Tarantino film to date; Jackie Brown and Pulp Fiction (1994) had each grossed $9.3 million on their opening weekends.
 According to the studio, exit polls showed that 90% of the audience was interested in seeing the second Kill Bill after seeing the first.